-A delicious pasta with mushrooms, with golden, pan sauteed mushrooms and a delicious creamy mustard sauce.
+A delicious creamy mustard pasta with mushrooms, features golden, pan sautèed mushrooms and a delicious creamy mustard sauce.

 Be sure to salt your finished dish well.
 Mushrooms and a good salting is a match made in heaven.
 If you have a nice finishing salt around, like Maldon’s, now’s the time to bust it out!

-Get the Recipe: Pasta with Mushrooms in a Creamy Mustard Sauce
+Get the Recipe: Creamy Mustard Pasta with Mushrooms

 Ingredients